goessner/crocker/readme.md

 #Change Log

-All notable changes to this project will be documented in this file.
+All notable changes to this project will be documented here.
 This project adheres to Semantic Versioning.

 ## 0.8.0 - 2016-03-25